-Kensington Palace announced Tuesday that Prince Harry’s and Markle’s royal wedding date is set for May 2018, though an exact day and time has not yet been released.
-This means the royal wedding will fall after Kate Middleton’s due date.
+Kensington Palace announced that Prince Harry’s and Markle’s royal wedding date is set for May 19, 2018.
+This means it will fall after Kate Middleton’s due date.
 She and Prince William are expecting their third child in April 2018.

 Where will the royal wedding be held?

 Prince Harry and Markle will wed in Windsor Castle’s St. George’s Chapel, which dates back to the 15th century and has been home to royal family weddings including that of Harry’s uncle Prince Edward and his first cousin, Peter Phillips.”Windsor is a very special place for Prince Harry and he and Ms. Markle have regularly spent time there over the last year and a half,” Kensington Palace said in a statement on Tuesday.

 In 2011, Prince William and Kate Middleton were married slightly earlier in the year, in April, at Westminster Abbey in London.